theothermattm/theothermattm.github.io/_posts/2021-08-18-scaling-technical-teams.md

 [Tribal Knowledge](https://www.isixsigma.com/dictionary/tribal-knowledge/) is an often-used (and very unwoke) term for the stuff that your team knows but isn't codified yet.
 When you're starting up, there's no time or need to write those things down or automate them.
 It'll just slow you down.
 The fact that this knowledge is _just known_ on the team makes it a well oiled machine.

 But as you grow and new people come onto your software team, they only find out about these things by happenstance or even worse when an issue comes up and they're not sure how to fix it.
 You could consider the process of gaining this knowledge a tax on every new person on your team.
-In order to become fully productive, they need to absorb all that knowledge and the only way to do it is to give it time.
+To become fully productive, they need to absorb all that knowledge and the only way to do it is to give it time.

 This knowledge can be simple things like where the link to the deployment system is and what branch production is deployed from.
 Or, it can be skeletons (as in _skeletons in your closet)._ I often find that companies that grow quickly also have skeletons in their closets that only a handful of "the old guard” know.